 A barrier is a feature that can impede mobility and comes in three forms:

 - Absolute barriers are geographical features that prevent mobility, making it impossible to go beyond the barrier in its current form.
 They must either be bypassed or overcome by specific infrastructures.
-For instance, a river is considered as an absolute barrier for land transportation and can only be overcome if a tunnel or a bridge is constructed.
-A body of water forms a similar absolute barrier and could be overcome if ports are built and a maritime service (ferry, cargo ships, etc.) is established.
+For instance, a river is considered an absolute barrier to land transportation and can only be overcome if a tunnel or a bridge is constructed.
+A body of water forms a similar absolute barrier and could be overcome if ports are built, and a maritime service (ferry, cargo ships, etc.) is established.
 The barrier will be overcome by changing mode.
 Conversely, land acts as an absolute barrier for maritime transportation, with discontinuities (barriers) that can be overcome with costly infrastructures such as navigation channels and canals.

 - Relative barriers are geographical features that impose a level of friction on mobility.
 Mobility is possible but comes at a cost that varies according to the level of friction.
 This friction will likely influence the path (route) selected to link two locations.
 Topography is a classic example of a relative barrier that influences land transportation routes along paths having the least possible friction, such as plains, valleys, and low-gradient slopes.
 For maritime transportation, relative barriers, such as straits, channels, or ice, generally slow circulation.
 Adverse weather conditions can be relative barriers to air transportation, imposing detours around storm fronts.